 Buying a bass player a gift can be a tricky thing.
+That’s why we put together this bass player gift guide.
 The first thing to consider is the level of the player.
 Buying a gift for a beginner is the most straightforward because you most likely will be looking at budget basses and accessories.
 For more experienced players it can get a little more involved but I put together some bass gift ideas that hopefully will help.

 Beginner Bass Packs